fujidana/vscode-spec-data/README.md

 __NOTE__: As of v2.2.0, `spec-data.preview.plot.traceTemplate` and `spec-data.preview.plot.layoutTemplate` settings are deprecated.
 See the [Extension Settings](#extension-settings) section in this document for details.

-The extension enables a user to browse spreadsheet-like data in a graph with Visual Studio Code.
+With this extension, users can browse spreadsheet-like data as a line plot, heatmap, or contour plot in the editor panes of Visual Studio Code (VS Code).
-Data files in the __spec__ standard data file format and some other formats are supported, in addition to CSV files.
+Supported file formats are CSV, __spec__ standard data file format and some others.
 See the [Supported file formats](#supported-file-formats) section for details.

-The graph feature can be controlled in a similar way to the built-in Markdown preview of VS Code.
+The graph feature can be controlled in a similar way to VS Code's built-in Markdown preview.
-For example, _Reopen with Preview/Text_ command (Win/Linux: `Ctrl+Shift+V`, Mac: `Cmd+Shift+V`) is available when a supported file is open.
+For example, _Reopen as Preview/Text_ command (Win/Linux: `Ctrl+Shift+V`, Mac: `Cmd+Shift+V`) is available when a supported file is open.

 ![screenshot](resources/screenshot.png)